herbstleyd/TwoTrees-Sapphire-Plus-Configs/README.md

 - (optional) At the next step you can add a new Bootscreen to your Printer, just click on the pictures.
 - To load the right settings for our Sapphire Plus (Version V3, look at WTF?!) you go to "Configuration File" next to "Display UI" and "Export"
 - Click at "Import file" and choose the **robin_nano35_cfg.txt**
-- All necessary setting for the Sapphire Plus will be loaded and can be changed at your will.
+- All necessary setting for the Sapphire Plus will be loaded and can be changed after your gusto.
 Like E-Steps an so on.
 - **If you dont change any settings you get a pure, stock firmware for your printer**
 - Just click at "Export" and set all Options.
 Unzip the Files, copy it on a SD-Card, put it in the printer and "Engage!"
 - Power on the printer and wait for install.